Report an accessibility problem

 • leadership and professionalism

 Students have the option of enhancing the application of core concepts through completion of an internship.
-This minor does not take the place of pre-med academic preparation for those who plan to apply to medical school.
+This minor does not replace pre-med academic preparation for those who plan to apply to medical school.

 At a glance